 XF's 3-D visualization tool helps users verify that the meshed geometry accurately represents the CAD geometry.
 It is well suited for checking the connectivity of antennas or transmission lines that cross multiple cutplanes.
 Users can enable the meshing controls by double-clicking on Mesh in the Project Tree and selecting 3-D Mesh at the bottom of the editor.

-- Control the visibility of mesh materials by right-clicking on a material in the Definitions branch of the Project Tree.
-Then, select either Set Visible to view a previously hidden part, or Set Invisible to hide an obstructing part so that the embedded part can be seen.
+Users can control the visibility of mesh materials by right-clicking on a material in the Definitions branch of the Project Tree and selecting either Set Visible to view a previously hidden part, or Set Invisible to hide an obstructing part so that the embedded part can be seen.

 A single finite-difference time-domain (FDTD) cell contains 12 cell edges and six faces, which are rendered according to the 3-D Mesh Viewing Modes drop-down menu selection.